ktg5/discord-uptimerobot/README.md

 # Discord + UptimeRobot sample bot. `Version 2.1`
 A Discord bot that uses UptimeRobot to detect if a service is down or not.

+This does require you to have a UptimeRobot account and setup monitors on your UptimeRobot account.

 ## For those who are updating to v2 of this repo, PLEASE REDO THE INSTALLATION PROCESS BELOW.

 ## Installation process.